Bayesian Profiling Multiple Imputation for Missing Electronic Health Records: EHR description

 \section{EHR description}

-We collect the EHR data of adult patients with diabetes who were medically homed at a large academic Midwestern health system between 2003 and 2013.
-Patients are eligible for inclusion if they have diabetes defined by a qualifying International Classification of Diseases-9 code for diabetes.
-Because A1c reflects mean blood glucose over the preceding three months and quarterly testing is recommended for complex patients, we construct a longitudinal dataset with one measurement per patient per three-month period (patient-quarter).
-When there are multiple A1c values available during the three months, we use the average of the measurements restricted to be before the first acute health event date if any.
-We treat the first four quarters as the baseline period and use the average of collected A1c values during the first four quarters as the baseline A1c value.
-Patients are included if they have baseline A1c values and at least one available followup A1c measurement.
-Patients' various enrollment dates and lengths of followup result in an unbalanced data structure.
+We extract the EHR data of adult patients with diabetes who belonged to a large academic Midwestern health system between 2003 and 2013.
+Patients are included if they have diabetes defined by a qualifying International Classification of Diseases-9 code for diabetes.
+We treat the first four quarters after the initial enrollment in the health care system as the baseline period (time 0).
+For inclusion, patients must have baseline A1c values and at least one available follow-up A1c measurement.
+Patients are excluded from the analysis if they do not have continuous Medicare Part A \& B fee-for-service, or if they are not seen at a clinic located in the system with access to laboratory data.

+Because A1c reflects mean blood glucose over the preceding three months and quarterly testing is recommended for many patients, we construct a longitudinal dataset with one measurement per patient per three-month period (patient-quarter).
+When there are multiple A1c values available during the three months, we use the average of the measurements before the date of first acute health event (e.g., hospitalization, ER visit or death) date if there are any such events.

+Missingness occurs when no measurements are available, or as occurs in a handful of cases (0.3\%) after the first acute event in the quarter.
+We use the average of collected A1c values during the first four quarters as the baseline A1c value.
+Patient eligibility for inclusion is evaluated each quarter and patients are followed until loss to follow-up (e.g., no longer in the health system) or death, where for patients who die during the study period, we keep the patient in the dataset until after the quarter of death.
+Patients' various enrollment dates and lengths of follow-up result in an unbalanced data structure.
 We identified 7372 patients with 113761 quarters after baseline and only 57285 available observations.
-The intermittent missingness proportions across patients are as high as 0.97, with a median of 0.50.
+The proportions of intermittent missingness across patients are as high as 0.97, with a median of 0.50.
 The baseline A1c values of 7372 patients center around mean 6.93\% and range from 3.55\% to 17.1\%, showing heterogeneity in glycemic control.